Please wait, loading ...

 • The Department of Transport & Main Roads.
 Please review our web site below for further information about how to contact the Department and the items you may wish to check with them.

-Do you have a Student With Disability?
+Do you have a student with a disability?

 To qualify for Students With Disability (SWD) transport assistance under NSSTAS, the student must have a disability that necessitates transport assistance to and/or from school by motor vehicle and/or public transport.

-B – Independent The student is able to wait at the appropriate place for transport and travel safely to the destination (Not Eligible) .
+B – Supported Independent The student is able to wait at the appropriate place for transport and travel safely to the destination (Not Eligible) .

 C – Semi-Independent The student is supervised while waiting at the appropriate place for transport.
 Once on board, the student can travel unaccompanied but may be met at the destination by a responsible person.
 The driver may assist the student to alight at the destination.